furudean/lambda-response-template/README.md

 >💬 A tiny utility for creating AWS Lambda response objects.

-This package provides an easy free way for you generate templates for your responses.
-Helps reduce clutter and make your output more consistent across your Lambda application.
+This package provides an easy way for you generate templates for your responses.
+Increase readability and make your output more consistent across your Lambda application.

 ## Install